DHFinance/dhf-pay-back/README.md

 ```

 ## Admin creation
-Admin will be craete using migration with password and login equals `admin` and with email wrote in env.ADMIN_EMAIL
+Admin will be create using migration with password and login equals `admin` and with email wrote in env.ADMIN_EMAIL
 ```bash
 #create admin
 $ npm run typeorm:migration:run